secureCodeBox/documentation/blog/2022-08-03-automate-zap-with-authentication.md

 ![Authentication Settings](/img/blog/2022-08-08-authSettings.png)

 Below that, you will see the session verification settings.
 These are used by ZAP to determine if the session is still valid.
 If it turns out that the session is invalid, it will automatically repeat the authentication to obtain a new session.
-This can happen if you are testing an API that is using short-lives bearer tokens, or if your tests accidentally invalidate your session (for example, because a test navigated to the logout function).
+This can happen if you are testing an API that is using short-lived bearer tokens, or if your tests accidentally invalidate your session (for example, because a test navigated to the logout function).

 There is no general rule for how you should fill this out - it may be that in your situation, there is a convenient API endpoint that only works while you are logged in, and unequivocally tells you your login status (like loading your user profile).
 In that case, you can use the "Poll the Specified URL" setting, which will send periodic requests to that endpoint and match a regular expression against the response to figure out if your session is still valid.
 In other cases, you may be able to use a different verification function.
 ZAP has some guidance about this [in their documentation](https://www.zaproxy.org/docs/authentication/finding-a-verification-url/).